KaysHaydock/machine_learning_breast_cancer/README.md

 ## Overview

 This project focuses on predicting the diagnosis (benign or malignant) of breast cancer based on cellular features using machine learning techniques.
 We use the **Breast Cancer Wisconsin (Diagnostic) Dataset** to train and evaluate various machine learning models, including **Logistic Regression** and **Support Vector Machines (SVM)**.
-Additionally, clustering techniques like **Agglomerative Clustering** and **K-Means** are used to explore unsupervised learning and assess natural groupings within the data.
+Additionally, clustering techniques like **K-Means** are used to explore unsupervised learning and assess natural groupings within the data.
 The goal of the project is to provide accurate predictions and insights to assist in breast cancer diagnosis.

 ## Author
 Kayleigh Haydock: [Github](https://github.com/KaysHaydock)